iamluhmrt/api-library/README.md

 # API LIBRARY - NodeJS and MongoDB Functional Project

-## A fully functional project written in TypeScript to save read books
+## Functional project written in TypeScript to save read books

 This project is for you to save books you have already read.
 You can add, read, update, and delete book information and then storage the data in the database.